sharktacos/OpenColorIO-configs/docs/gamut.md

  ![nk](img/Gamut_nk.png)

 Compare that to the 3D LUT implementation used in this config, shown below.
-Looks visually identical.
+It looks visually identical.
 So as far as a tool to temporaily visualize the result this works quite well.

 ![lut](img/Gamut_lut.png)

 Now compare that to the older Blue Light Artifact Fix, pictured below, the results from the Gamut Compression are clearly superior.
 Ironically the "blue fix" is making blue appear magenta.
-Gamut compression is meant to replace the Blue Light Artifact Fix and one of the key differences is that the gamut compression algorthm only affects the pixels that are out of gamut, leaving the rest of the image unchanged.
+Gamut compression is meant to replace the Blue Light Artifact Fix and one of the key differences is that the gamut compression algorithm only affects the pixels that are out of gamut, leaving the rest of the image unchanged.
 So it's not so much color correction, and more "pixel healing."

 ![blue](img/Gamut_bluefix.png)